ericclack/tkgamelib/doc/tutorial_click_face.md

 	# 3, the face
 	face = ImageSprite('my_images/face.gif')

-	# 4, off we go
+	# 6, off we go
 	mainloop()

-You will need to find a suitable face image.
+*Note: 4 & 5 will be added in later code*

 This will give: